 Explores and examines special topics related to public health issues and problems.
 Includes public health topics such as AIDS/HIV, West Nile Virus, special drug and sexuality issues, obesity, suicide, teenage pregnancy and terrorism.
 May be repeated for a maximum of 6 credits toward graduation.

-Assesses both content knowledge and skills developed during the course of the Community Health Education program.
+Assesses both content knowledge and skills developed during the course of the Public Health program.
 Provides students an opportunity to reflect on their learning and demonstrate the program outcomes through the development and presentation of a professional electronic portfolio, and the completion of a cumulative post-test.
-For Community Health Education seniors in their last semester.
+For seniors in their last semester.